neuschaefer/reform-handbook/src/source/desktops.rst

 Tiling
 ++++++

-When you press *SUPER+ENTER* multiple times to open several terminals, you'll notice that your currently open windows will be resized to accomodate for the new window.
+When you press *SUPER+ENTER* multiple times to open several terminals, you'll notice that your currently open windows will be resized to accommodate for the new window.
 You can switch between these windows by holding the *SUPER* key and pressing the cursor (arrow) keys in the desired direction.

 If you keep adding windows, they will continuously shrink horizontally, but if you would rather have a window split vertically, you can.
 Use these shortcuts for deciding: